 Page Builder Advantages

 - No Code Knowledge Needed: Page builder users can create interesting and contemporary looking pages without using code.

 - Drag and Drop Technology: Finished your page and don’t like your layout?
 No problem!
 Users can easily drag and drop elements to edit the page.

 - Apply Motions and Movements: Some page builders enable users to add cool eye catching behaviors, motions or movements to elements on a page.
+Still, use animations sparingly.

-Page Builder Disadvantages
+Page Builder Disdvantages

 - Motions and Movements Tricky: It’s time consuming to experiment with the different features and understand the various effects.
 It takes time!

 - Page Loads and File Size: Page builders will increase the size of your site and slow the backend.
 Use the cool stuff sparingly and disable unused modules in the settings area..
 Beaver Builder is pretty FAST! but be sure to use a caching plugin on all WordPress sites.
 Personally, I like WPRocket.